azutoolkit/cql/docs/coreconcepts/crud-operations/creating-records.md

 end
 ```

-***
+---

 ### Conclusion

-The `Cql::Insert` class provides a flexible, chainable interface for inserting data into a database, whether you're inserting a single record, multiple records, or even records based on the results of a query.
+The `CQL::Insert` class provides a flexible, chainable interface for inserting data into a database, whether you're inserting a single record, multiple records, or even records based on the results of a query.
 Its intuitive API makes it easy to use in real-world applications, and with error handling built-in, it helps ensure robust database operations.

-With its simple syntax and powerful features, `Cql::Insert` streamlines your database interactions, allowing you to focus on building great features in your Crystal applications.
+With its simple syntax and powerful features, `CQL::Insert` streamlines your database interactions, allowing you to focus on building great features in your Crystal applications.